- How will the Research Data Centres benefit Canadians?

 The establishment of the Research Data Centres (RDCs) is part of an initiative to help strengthen the country's social research capacity and to support the policy research community.

 Statistics Canada has developed a number of major surveys that offer a rich source of information for analyzing social issues.
-However, one of the difficulties with has been to find a way to produce public-use microdata files that contain sufficient detail for researchers, while safeguarding the privacy of respondents.
+However, one of the difficulties has been to find a way to produce public-use microdata files that contain sufficient detail for researchers, while safeguarding the privacy of respondents.
 This issue has probably reduced the amount of analysis being conducted by the broader policy research community.
 In addition, a task force reported to Statistics Canada and the Social Sciences and Humanities Research Council (SSHRC) in January 1998 that there were further barriers to producing policy-relevant research in this country:

 - a lack of trained researchers in the field of quantitative analysis;